The Real Winners and Losers from UFC Fight Night: Cejudo vs. Dillashaw

 No. 11-ranked contender Alexander Hernandez was supposed to have his coming-out party against the aging Donald Cerrone.
 The vet would have absolutely none of that on Saturday in the featured prelim bout on ESPN.

 Cerrone was accurate and made use of every angle.
 Hernandez ate the shots well, but they quickly showed their damage.
-Hernandez's lack of refinement was highlighted as Cerrone carefully picked his shots and mixed up the strikes to continually pelt his opponent.
+The 26-year-old's lack of refinement was highlighted as Cerrone carefully picked his shots and mixed up the strikes to continually pelt his opponent.

 In the second round, Hernandez slowed down a bit.
 That difference was just enough to allow for Cerrone to end the fight.
 A brutal head kick put Hernandez on the mat, where Cerrone followed up with ground-and-pound until the referee stepped in to save the young gun.